 Have you ever daydreamed of turning back the clock to a more youthful, more energetic, more carefree time in life?
-Or perhaps having at your disposal a magical cosmic Undo button that could erase certain effects that have accumulated over the course of time—from stress, abuse, or other erosive habits that have left you with less than perfect health or a waning enthusiasm for life.
+Or perhaps having at your disposal a magical cosmic “Undo” button that could erase certain effects that have accumulated over the course of time—from stress, abuse, and destructive habits that have left you with less than perfect health or a waning enthusiasm for life.

 Amazingly, I found it—the way to turn back time and release the many effects of all of the stress that my mind and body had endured.
 That way was meditation.
-A daily practice of 20 minutes, twice a day, gave me much more clarity to address my disease and ultimately helped me to heal my cancer, release my addictions, and end my destructive streak and get on my true life path.
+A daily practice of 20 minutes, twice a day, gave me much more clarity to address my disease and ultimately helped me to heal my cancer, release my addictions, end my destructive streak, and get on my true life path.
 I can honestly say that meditation is the best thing I have ever done for myself.
-So much so, that I haven’t missed a single day of it in 30 years.

 So what is meditation and how does it create so much good for our bodies and minds?

 A big part of meditation’s success on improving conditions like those listed above is its powerful ability to reduce and release stress, as stress is often a precursor to so many of our physical and emotional problems.
 But the manner in which it does this happens at a lot deeper level than many people might think.
 Meditation works at the level of our consciousness.